 Sec.
-136671.
-PROCESS FOR CERTIFICATE OF APPROPRIATENESS (COA):.
+1371.
+PROCESS FOR CERTIFICATE OF APPROPRIATENESS.

 Sec.
 1371-1.
 Certificates of Appropriateness shall be required for the following categories of sites only: 1.
 Landmarks; 2.
-Points of Interest 2.
 Districts; 3.
-Demolition of Sites of Merit, 4.
-Demolition of pPotential sites Cultural Heritage Sites; and 5.
-Designated Cultural Heritage Sites seeking where a Planned Development Permit is being sought for the property pursuant to Section 8107-37 (Cultural Heritage Sites Deviations) of the Ventura County Zoning Ordinance; and 6.
-Sites listed on the National Register of Historic Places or California Register of Historical Resources that require a permit from the Resource Management Agency.
-A Certificates of Appropriateness (and as they may be conditioned) are is an authorizations issued by the Cultural Heritage Board, or support staff or its designee in accordance with criteria adopted by the Board in Sec.
-1371-4 which indicate that the proposed maintenance, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, relocation, or subdivision of a designated Cultural Heritage Site will not adversely affect its cultural heritage values; or unduly compromise the eligibility of a potential site to become a designated Cultural Heritage Site.
+Demolition of Sites of Merit; 4.
+Demolition of Potential Cultural Heritage Sites; and 5.
+Designated Cultural Heritage Sites where a Planned Development Permit is being sought for the property pursuant to Section 8107-37 (Cultural Heritage Sites Deviations) of the Ventura County Zoning Ordinance.
+A Certificate of Appropriateness is an authorization issued by the Cultural Heritage Board or its designee in accordance with criteria in Sec.
+1371-4.
 A Certificate of Appropriateness may be approved for a project as proposed, or approved with applicant modifications, or denied by the Cultural Heritage Board.
 A Certificate of Appropriateness shall only be required for projects affecting the exterior of a structure, site, or object, except in the case of a Cultural Heritage Site subject to a Mills Act contract, in which case it shall be required for any change affecting the interior character-defining features thereof.